Premade settings & materials to create custom settings for stones.

 To make a custom bezel setting, solder the ends of the bezel strip wire or gallery wire together.
 Pickle and quench.
 Place your stone through the wire a few times to make sure it's going to fit.
 Then, solder the wire to the back plate.
 Pickle and quench.
 Use a saw or shears to cut the back plate around the base of the bezeling wire – or you can leave extra metal as a design element.
 File as necessary.
 Solder a bail, ring shank or other jewelry finding to your bezel.
 Pickle, quench and polish.
 Finally, place the stone inside your bezel setting.
 Use a bezel roller and/or burnishing tool to press-in the sides evenly around the stone.

-Interested in pre-made settings?
-We cover a wide range of ready-made settings and tools in this guide...
+Interested in ready-made stone settings?
+We cover a wide range of pre-made jewelry settings and tools in this guide, which also include hints and favorite new tools.Read More